 Last Tuesday of most winter months* | 5:30 – 7:30 p.m. | Age 21+ only

 $12 admission includes beer tasting, gallery talks, exhibits, & light appetizers.

 Space is limited. *This program is not offered in December and January.

 Space is limited.
-Tickets are required for all events beginning September 1, 2016.
+Tickets are required for all events.
 Having trouble registering?
 Call 406-994-5257.

 These events will all be pre-ticketed.
 Please print off your ticket (accessible from your receipt) or load it on your mobile phone.
 Your ticket will be scanned upon entry.
-Tickets are transferrable, but all program participants must be 21 years of age and will be asked for ID at the event.
+Tickets are transferable, but all program participants must be 21 years of age and will be asked for ID at the event.

 September 25 - The Hope and Despair of Homesteading in Montana with Flathead Lake Brewing Co.